cea-hpc/modules/INSTALL.rst

            module load bar
        }

-   In fact you can add to the ``initrc`` configuration file any kind of supported module command, like :subcmd:`module config<config>` commands to tune :command:`module`'s default behaviors.
+   In fact you can add to the :file:`initrc` configuration file any kind of supported module command, like :subcmd:`module config<config>` commands to tune :command:`module`'s default behaviors.
 This configuration way is recommended over directly modifying the shell initialization scripts.